neuhq/MiBeaconTrilaterationDemo/README.md

 MiBeaconTrilaterationDemo
 =========================

-Set the iBeacons in the beaconCoordinates.plist (identify by minor) and get coordinates of iDevice with trilateration like this:
+Set the iBeacons minor + coordinates (X, Y) in the beaconCoordinates.plist (identify by minor) and get coordinates of iDevice with trilateration like this:

     [MiBeaconTrilaterator trilaterateWithBeacons:foundBeacons done:^(NSString *error, NSArray *coordinates) {
         if ([error isEqualToString:@""])